City of London: Medieval era

-About 1130, Henry I granted a sheriff to the people of London, along with control of the county of Middlesex: this meant that the two entities were regarded as one administratively (not that the county was a dependency of the city) until the Local Government Act 1888.
+Around 1132 the City was given the right to appoint its own sheriffs rather than having sheriffs appointed by the monarch.
+London's chosen sheriffs also served as the sheriffs for the county of Middlesex.
+This meant that the City and Middlesex were regarded as one administratively for addressing crime and keeping the peace (not that the county was a dependency of the city).
+London's sheriffs continued to serve Middlesex until the county was given its own sheriffs again following the Local Government Act 1888.
 By 1141 the whole body of the citizenry was considered to constitute a single community.
-This 'commune' was the origin of the City of London Corporation and the citizens gained the right to appoint, with the king's consent, a mayor in 1189—and to directly elect the mayor from 1215.
+This 'commune' was the origin of the City of London Corporation and the citizens gained the right to appoint, with the king's consent, a mayor in 1189, and to directly elect the mayor from 1215.

-From medieval times, the city has been composed of 25 ancient wards, each headed by an alderman, who chairs Wardmotes, which still take place at least annually.
+From medieval times, the City has been composed of 25 ancient wards, each headed by an alderman, who chairs Wardmotes, which still take place at least annually.
 A Folkmoot, for the whole of the City held at the outdoor cross of St Paul's Cathedral, was formerly also held.
 Many of the medieval offices and traditions continue to the present day, demonstrating the unique nature of the City and its Corporation.

 In 1381, the Peasants' Revolt affected London.
 The rebels took the City and the Tower of London, but the rebellion ended after its leader, Wat Tyler, was killed during a confrontation that included Lord Mayor William Walworth.
 In 1450, rebel forces again occupied the City during Jack Cade's Rebellion before being ousted by London citizens following a bloody battle on London Bridge.
+In 1550, the area south of London Bridge in Southwark came under the control of the City with the establishment of the ward of Bridge Without.

 The city was burnt severely on a number of occasions, the worst being in 1123 and in the Great Fire of London in 1666.
 Both of these fires were referred to as the Great Fire.
 After the fire of 1666, a number of plans were drawn up to remodel the city and its street pattern into a renaissance-style city with planned urban blocks, squares and boulevards.
 These plans were almost entirely not taken up, and the medieval street pattern re-emerged almost intact.